 - Plaster of Paris

 - corrugated cardboard

 Some of you may want to save this craft for next year after you have an empty chocolate advent calendar!
 However, if you are like me this sounds like a great reason to eat an entire box of chocolate by myself— you know for sake of crafting!

 Mix plaster according to directions.
 You don’t need much–about an 8 oz. cup half full.
 Fill each of the tiny molds in the Advent Calendar.
 Tap the mold lightly to release any air bubbles.
 Let dry until hard in the molds, about 20 minutes.

-Pop each figure out of the plastic and allow to dry another 20 minutes or longer.
+Pop each figure out of the plastic and allow it to dry for another 20 minutes or longer.
 We re-use our molds year after year.
-IF YOU HAVE LEFT OVER PLASTER DO NOT POUR IT DOWN YOUR DRAIN, JUST THROW THE CUP AND LEFTOVERS IN THE TRASH.
+IF YOU HAVE LEFTOVER PLASTER DO NOT POUR IT DOWN YOUR DRAIN, JUST THROW THE CUP AND LEFTOVERS IN THE TRASH.

 Paint each of the plaster figures.
-I have found this is one of those great project you can leave out and the kids will work on over time!
+I have found this is one of those great projects you can leave out and the kids will work on it over time!

-We fold colored corrugated cardboard into a book shape, place a piece of copy paper cut slightly smaller than the cardboard inside and then fasten with a piece of yarn.
+We fold colored corrugated cardboard into a book shape, place a piece of copy paper cut slightly smaller than the cardboard inside, and then fasten it with a piece of yarn.